About

 Essex County Outreach was founded as a result.
 ECO connects the 34 law enforcement agencies in the county, the sheriff’s department, social service agencies, the public health sector, and other community partners.
 “There is no ‘one-way’ or ‘right way’ approach to assisting individuals with mental health and substance use disorders, and everyone’s journey is different.
 As such, these programs require working together in multi-agency collaborations while bridging gaps in service to best manage assistance for the individual.”

-Steve
+Steve Heald

-Steve Heald — Recovery Coach Supervisor
+Steve Heald — Recovery Coach Supervisor Email Steve

-Steve has been working as a recovery coach for over 8 years with P.A.A.R.I., Methuen Police Department,, Lawrence Police Department, and most recently Mass General Brigham Hospital at Salem.
+Steve has been working as a recovery coach for over 8 years with P.A.A.R.I., Methuen Police Department, Lawrence Police Department, and most recently Mass General Brigham Hospital at Salem.
 He has been an RC Supervisor with the ECO program since 2021 and brings a wealth of experience and passion when he speaks to struggling individuals like they are humans.
 He graduated from Norwich University with a BA in Criminal Justice in 1990.

 Steve began his career in Juvenile Corrections working with Boston’s most violent offenders and later worked with JRI as a Residential Director at Centerpoint, an intensive residential treatment program.
 Following his tenure at JRI, he became a Warrant Apprehension Officer with the Department of Youth Services (DYS) Gang Unit.
 He was assigned to the Youth Violence Strike Force with Boston Police and later worked with the Lynn Gang Unit.
 Steve retired in 2006 due to a serious on-duty injury.
 He entered into treatment in 2004 for alcoholism and recently celebrated 22 years of sobriety.

-Brooke Armstrong — Recovery Coach
+Brooke Armstrong — Recovery Coach Email Brooke

 Brooke has been dedicated to helping those struggling with addiction for over seven years.
 Her passion for this work emerged from her own long-term battle with addiction and the support she received from others along the way.
 With a solid foundation in recovery, Brooke now gives back by supporting men and women on their recovery journeys.
+Today, she is a mom, wife, friend, daughter, sister, and a productive member of society.

-Héctor Brito Recovery Coach
+Héctor Brito — Recovery Coach Email Hector

 Héctor Brito is a dedicated Recovery Coach.
 He has been sober since 2001, after living with addiction for 27 years, beginning at the age of 11.
 During those years, he spent 15 years in and out of prison.
 His last incarceration marked a turning point as he embraced a faith-based life and began focusing on the wellness of others, particularly those suffering from addiction.